-A press release Friday about his departure highlighted three acquisitions completed under Colombo’s tenure: Charter Oak Bank in Napa, Norcal Community Bancorp and its subsidiary Bank of Alameda, and Bank of Napa.
+In a Sept.
+20 press release, the bank highlighted three acquisitions completed under Colombo’s tenure: Charter Oak Bank in Napa, Norcal Community Bancorp and its subsidiary Bank of Alameda, and Bank of Napa.

 Noted growth was loan portfolio by 145%, non-interest-bearing deposits by 412% and total assets by 181%.
 Earnings per share have grown from 29 cents in the final quarter of 2006 to 60 cents for the second quarter of 2019, according to the institution.

 In June, Bank of Marin reported the resignation of Jim Kimball as executive vice president and chief operating officer.
 The change was effective June 19, according to a regulatory filing.